dakravchenko/cinema/README.md

 ## Description

-In this project I'm using https://www.themoviedb.org/ to fetch diverce movies.
+In this project I'm using https://www.themoviedb.org/ to fetch diverse movies.
 Enjoy!

-[full description will be added later]

 ## The project structure